HigherOrderCO/Kind/README.md

 In Formality, types and programs coexist in the same level, there isn't a distinction between them.
 Types can can be stored in lists, returned from functions and so on.
-This flexibility allowing programmers to state and prove arbitrarily complex invariants about the runtime behavior of their programs; it is the reason it can be seen as a proof language.
+This flexibility allows programmers to state and prove arbitrarily complex invariants about the runtime behavior of their programs; it is the reason it can be seen as a proof language.